jmlastimoso/marphycolab-website/content/authors/wjes/_index.md

 - Principal Investigator
 ---

-I am interested in exploring our archipelagic coasts in order to discover new taxa and/or validate species records to unravel patterns of (global) marine/seaweed biodiversity.
-I also enjoy dabbling in seaweeds systematics (particularly classification and nomenclature) and molecular phylogenetics.
-As part of my commitment to support nation building, I also explore and develop culture technologies for underutilized seaweed species for biomass production.
+I am interested in exploring the archipelagic coasts of the Philippines to unravel patterns of (global) marine/seaweed biodiversity.
+I enjoy dabbling in seaweeds systematics (i.e., taxonomy, classification, and nomenclature) and molecular phylogenetics.
+As part of my commitment to support nation-building, I explore and develop culture technologies for underutilized seaweed species for their socio-economic benefits, mentor students to raise experts and leaders in Philippine seaweeds research, and provide extension services such as capacity building training/workshops on (eucheumatoid) seaweed farming among others.
 I envision pursuing these lines of basic and applied researches for resources management and to support emerging and existing seaweed industries especially within the tropical Pacific.